abeerbadawi/RadVis3D/README.md

 ### 4- Example:
     * Open Abalone Dataset folder
     * Check the dataset by clicking on the file called abalone.csv
-    * Open Abalone Data Set.ipynb to run the code, click on cell then run all to run the code
+    * Open Abalone Data Set.ipynb to run the code, click on 'cell' tab and then 'run all' to run the code
     * The code consist of two parts
-        1- The first part simply calls the core function 2- The second part calls the dataset then divide the dataset to y (labels) and X (the variables) 3- We assume the boundary points with 10000 point 4- We call our function (RadViz3D) with the given inputs to plot the 3D and 2D visualization successfully 5- To see the plot more clearly you can click on the sphere in the legend right of the figure to remove the sphere boundaries              and see the figure more clearly
+        1- The first part simply calls the core function 2- The second part calls the dataset then divide the dataset to y (labels) and X (the variables) 3- We assume the boundary points with 10000 point 4- We call our function (RadViz3D) with the given inputs to plot the 3D and 2D visualization successfully
+    * To see the plot more clearly you can click on 'sphere' in the legend (right of the figure) to remove the sphere boundaries               and see more details in the figure.
-        6- Also you can click any of the label names to remove it or add it again if you want to see specific labels in the plot.
+    * Furthermore, you can click on any of the label names in the legend (right of the figure) to remove or add it again if you want to       see specific labels in the plot.

 ### 5- Hint: To plot a 3D visualization the dataset should consist of one label only.
 Some of the datasets had more than one label so we used Label Encoder technique to Encode other labels with a range of values to plot them accurately ###